Synthetixio/SIPs/content/stps/stp-4.md

 ### Rationale

-Creating a trial staking pool on the Synthetix V3 platform provides a valuable opportunity to understand the system's dynamics, behavior, and potential issues before the full-scale launch.
+Creating a trial staking pool on the Synthetix V3 platform provides a valuable opportunity to understand the system's dynamics, behaviour, and potential issues before the full-scale launch.
 This process will minimize the risks associated with migrating to the new protocol and ensure a smoother transition for all stakeholders.

 ### Financial Specification

-The precise amount of funding to be allocated from the Synthetix treasury will be determined and specified following further discussions within the community and an in-depth analysis of the necessary resources.
-The funds will be used for the creation and management of the trial SNX staking pool, as well as any associated costs, such as rewards for stakers in the pool.
+200k SNX will be allocated to this pool for a trial of 10 weeks.

 ## Copyright